ceazyy/JobSwipe/README.md

 # JobSwipe

 A Tinder-like application for job matching where users can swipe on jobs and get matched with companies.
+(STILL IN DEVELOPMENT)

 ## Features